agselberg/hyphy_snakefile/README.md

 `conda activate HYPHY_SNAKEMAKE`

 ### Step 2: Set config
-- Specify if gene trees will be used ('included_gene'), or if one master species will be used('included_species'), or if raxml will be used to make new gene trees ('raxml').
+- Specify if gene trees will be used ("trees" : "included_species"), or if one master species will be used("trees" : "included_species"), or if raxml will be used to make new gene trees ("trees" : "raxml").
 - Please use unlabled tree files with corresponding trait files.
 - Set full paths for hyphy files and data directories, set extensions for data files.